Construction Administration: The Final Design Phase

 Then, she begins testing the meal- putting the ingredients together and tasting them (design development).

 Finally, she writes down the recipe (construction documents)

 Lastly, she prepares the meal... or in this case, we'll say the restaurant prepares the meal with her oversight (construction administration).

 If she is not there to oversee the preparation and does not handpick the cooks in the kitchen, her recipe could be butchered.
+A dash of salt may mean one thing to her where it’s something else to the cook.
 And, this is where construction administration comes into play.